Definition of Materials

 The word "materials" has the widest possible meaning and includes any material, regardless of format, that is held in the collection of the Camrose Public Library or borrowed by the Camrose Public Library including books, periodicals, audio, video, or projected media, paintings, drawings, photographs, micromaterials, toys, games, kits, and electronic databases.

 The purpose of Camrose Public Library's materials selection policy is to guide staff and to inform the public about the principles upon which selections are made.
-The following principles have as their basis the Canadian Library Association “Statement on Intellectual Freedom”.
+The following principles have as their basis the Canadian Federation Library Associations “Statement on Intellectual Freedom and Libraries”.

 Camrose Public Library, as a tax-supported institution, is devoted to serving all segments of the community.
 As a community resource, it fulfills a number of roles, such as supporting early literacy; stimulating imagination for reading viewing and listening for pleasure; satisfying curiosity for lifelong learning; understanding how to find, evaluate and use information for information fluency; and engaging the community.
 These roles guide how materials are selected in the development and management of Camrose Public Library's collection.

 The library acquires:

 - Contemporary materials representing various points of view, which are of popular interest and possible future significance, including materials which reflect current conditions, trends and controversies.